leminhtuan2015/Today-I-Learn/mobile/mobile_IAP.md

 * **IOS IAP Invalid productId**

   * Please try below and make sure you've done the steps:
+    * Step 0: Make sure test on real device (NOT simulator)
     * Step 1: Completed an effective "Agreements, Tax, and Banking."
     * Step 2: Setup sandbox testing account in "Users and Roles."
     * Step 3: Signed into iOS device with sandbox account in "Settings / iTunes & App Stores".